roarytubbs/hubspot-skills-public/README.md

 ## Add Skills

-1. Copy one or both skill folders into your agent runtime's skills directory.
+1. Copy skill folders into your agent runtime's skills directory.
 2. Reference them by name in prompts (for example, `$hubspot-app-rapid-iteration`).
 3. Follow each skill's `SKILL.md` workflow and constraints.